splunk/splunk-connect-for-syslog/docs/sources/Ubiquiti/index.md

 ### Setup and Configuration

 * Install the Splunk Add-on on the search head(s) for the user communities interested in this data source.
 If SC4S is exclusively used the addon is not required on the indexer.
-* Review and update the splunk_index.csv file and set the index and sourcetype as required for the data source.
+* Review and update the splunk_metadata.csv file and set the index and sourcetype as required for the data source.
 * Refer to the Splunk TA documentation for the specific customer format required for proxy configuration
     * Select TCP or SSL transport option
     * Ensure the format of the event is customized per Splunk documentation